Slashdot

 msm1267 writes: Last week Box.com moved quickly and quietly to block search engines from indexing links to confidential data owned by its users.
 That is after security researcher Markus Neis surfaced private data belonging to a number of Fortune 500 companies via Google, Bing and other search engines.
 Box.com said it's a classic case of users accidentally oversharing.
 Neis isn't convinced and says Box.com's so-called Collaboration links shouldn't have been indexed in the first place.
 Box.com has since blocked access to what security researchers say was a treasure trove of confidential data and fodder for phishing scams.

-This is why "the cloud" is stupid (Score:1)
+This is why "the cloud" is stupid (Score:2, Insightful)

 Don't let someone else have custody of your data.